pthom/fiatlight_doc/intro_source.md

 > - its ability to automatically save and restore the state of an application, and to save and reload several states per application
 > - its speed and efficiency, thanks to the fact that the rendering is done in C++ with ImGui and OpenGL
 > - its use of the immediate mode GUI paradigm, which makes it easy to create very adaptive and responsive GUIs
 > - its ability to prepare the path to a full-fledged application, since any custom widgets and callbacks developed within Fiatlight can be reused in an application based on Dear ImGui (and/or Dear ImGui Bundle).
-Transitionning to C++ is also within reach, since the C++ and Python API for ImGui and Hello ImGui are very similar.
+Transitioning to C++ is also within reach, since the C++ and Python API for ImGui and Hello ImGui are very similar.
 >
 > **Cons**
 > * Fiatlight does work on Jupyter notebooks (this document is actually a Jupyter notebook).
 However, it requires a local computer (and will not work on Google Colab, for example).
 Solutions for this are being explored.